 What makes one angler consistently more successful than another?
 Why does that one buddy always seem to catch the most at the end of a day of fishing?
-Maybe he is good at telling fish tales but probably his technique, knowledge, approach, or decision making on the water are superior.
-More easily believed, why do the same people finish at the top in competitive fly fishing?
-I've asked myself and other fishermen much better than me the same questions.
+Maybe they are good at telling fish tales but probably his or her technique, approach, or decision making on the water are superior.
+I've asked myself and other fishermen much better than me, the same questions.
 I can tell you one thing unequivocally, it’s not luck.
 I’ve put together 10 tips for upping your trout game.
 I could write entire articles on each one, and you’ll probably see some of those down the road.

 I have a deep passion for the outdoors, fly fishing and hunting in particular.
 I also have a competitive side that is sometimes hard to harness.
 Whether I blurt it out or not, I want to catch more fish than you.
-I have seen my catch rates increase over the years dramatically from being happy to not get skunked to catching 2 or 3 fish and maybe having a good day with 10 fish, to catching 20, 40 or 50 + fish on a good day of fishing.
-I do still get skunked every once in a while though!
+This is a blessing and a curse, but it surely drives me to be the most complete angler I can be.
+I have seen my catch rates increase over the years dramatically from being happy to not get skunked to catching a few fish most every time out, to catching 20, 40 or 50 + fish on a good day of fishing.

-Most anglers are on the plateau I described.
-Its really a good place to be, consistently rewarded with beautiful trout, and being in tune with yourself and nature, but who would not like to catch more?
+I've found most anglers are on the plateau.
+Its really a good place to be, consistently rewarded with beautiful trout, and being in tune with yourself and nature, but who would not like to be even more successful?

 So what makes to difference?
 I will outline what I feel are the major reasons below.
 These are in no particular order because what one person struggles with another may not.